PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 For steps 1-6, the boot flow for AArch64 is the same as the AArch32 boot flow described in the previous section.
 Thereafter, the boot flow differs slightly:

-7. BL31 runs BL32 and then blocks waiting for BL32 to complete initialisation.
+7. BL31 runs BL32 and then blocks waiting for BL32 to complete initialization.
-8. BL32 (Secure Payload, OP-TEE) runs and initialises.
+8. BL32 (Secure Payload, OP-TEE) runs and initializes.
 9. BL31 (SoC AP Firmware, Secure Monitor) resumes and runs BL33 (Normal World Firmware, u-boot).
 BL31 continues to run in the system.
 10. BL33 orchestrates the loading and running of the Rich OS.
 11. The secure boot chain process has now completed.